 Figure reviews and forums about numerous toy lines including the Masters.
 Although the website has been put on indefinite hiatus and won't be updated, the old content is still accessible.

 The 'He-Man and She-Ra Toy & Comic Book Experience' website.
 A famous convention run by dedicated MOTU fans for the fans.

 An interesting article about the original MOTU toys and lines which came before and after.
 Lots of photographs too.

 |Scrolls of Eternia|

 This site has been compiled by Masters fan Jukka Issakainen.
 He has produced some great videos about MOTU characters, and the site is definitely worth a look.

 Lots of information about the cartoons can be found here, but the site hasn't been updated in over a decade.
 One of the early MOTU websites.

-The company which produces licensed MOTU toys and will take over the MOTUC line from 2017.
+The company which produces licensed MOTU toys and took over the MOTUC line in 2017.

 |Super Toy Archive|

 A good place to look if you want information on prototypes, special offer packages and limited edition toys.